Water Glassing Eggs For Long-Term Storage

 Supplies

 You will need some kind of container to hold the lime water solution as well as your eggs.
-Kevin uses a large mason jar in the video linked here.
-You can use one or more of these depending on how many dozen eggs you need to preserve.
+A large mason jar works well, and you can use one or more depending on how many dozen eggs you need to preserve.

-Another option for those with tons of eggs is food-grade buckets.
-These are great when you have a lot to work with.
-You can also use large water-tight jars, like a glass jar or a keg.
+Another option for those with a lot of eggs is food-grade buckets.
+These are great when you have plenty to work with.
+You can also use large watertight jars or a keg.

-You’ll need room temperature water that does not contain chlorine.
-The problem with using tap water is that it’s normally treated with chlorine, fluoride, and minerals that can remove the bloom from the shell as the eggs are water glassed.
+You’ll need room-temperature water that does not contain chlorine.
+The problem with tap water is that it’s normally treated with chlorine, fluoride, and minerals that can remove the bloom from the shell during the water glassing process.

 Opt for distilled water or natural spring water instead.
-If this isn’t possible, it’s fine to boil tap water for at least 30 minutes which off-gasses the unwanted compounds, and let it cool before you make your lime water.
+If this isn’t possible, boil tap water for at least 30 minutes to off-gas the unwanted compounds, and let it cool before you make your lime water.

 Of course, you’ll also need your unwashed eggs and lime solution.
-Whether you’re working with a premade solution or a dry one that requires you to make the brine yourself to keep your eggs fresh is up to you.
+Whether you work with a premade solution or a dry one that requires you to make the brine yourself is up to you.

 Water Glassing Ratio

-Let’s talk about how much pickling lime to combine with water to make your lime solution!
-The general ratio for making your own brine is 1 quart of water for every ounce of pickling lime.
-If you’re working with a ton of fresh eggs, you’ll likely need to adjust that ratio before you get to the water glass process.
+The general ratio for making your own brine is one quart of water for every ounce of pickling lime.
+If you’re working with a large number of fresh eggs, you’ll likely need to scale that ratio up before you begin.

-The best way to do this is to measure the number of eggs, by selecting your container (or containers) and seeing how many clean unwashed eggs fit within.
+The best way to do this is to measure the number of eggs by selecting your container (or containers) and seeing how many clean, unwashed eggs fit inside.
 Then develop the solution based on the size of your container.
-For instance, if you’re working with 2 quarts of space, use 2 quarts of water, and 2 ounces of pickling lime.
-Half a quart needs half an ounce.
-And so on.
+For instance, if you’re working with two quarts of space, use two quarts of water and two ounces of pickling lime.
+Half a quart needs half an ounce, and so on.

-For sodium silicate solutions that are already mixed, use 1 part solution to 10 parts water.
-While this is the standard for most of these kinds of solutions, always follow the directions on the label.
-Again, silicates used in construction may be advertised as safe for use in food, but they have higher toxicity than pickling, food-grade limes, which are calcium hydroxide based.
+For sodium silicate solutions that are already mixed, use one part solution to 10 parts water.
+While this is the standard for most of these solutions, always follow the directions on the label.
+Silicates used in construction may be advertised as safe for food use, but they have higher toxicity than food-grade pickling limes, which are calcium hydroxide-based.

 The Process of Water Glassing a Fresh Egg

-Finally, we come to covering the water glassing method for keeping eggs fresh.
-To start, check your eggs to see if they have any dirt or debris on them.
-If they do, use fine sandpaper to lightly remove any of this.
+To start, check your eggs for dirt or debris.
+If they have any, use fine sandpaper to lightly remove it.
 The fineness of the paper will take away detritus without damaging the bloom.

 Add eggs into the vessel of your choosing very carefully.
-Make sure all the eggs you place in the food grade bucket or jar do not get any cracks, because at that point it will be impossible to keep the cracked egg, and you’ll have to do some maintenance to keep the other eggs fresh.
+Make sure none of the eggs get any cracks, because a cracked egg cannot be preserved and will require maintenance to keep the other eggs fresh.

-Then create your water glassing solution in a separate bowl or container, mixing your spring water or distilled water (or thoroughly boiled tap water) with the pickling lime at a 1 quart to 1-ounce ratio.
+Then create your water glassing solution in a separate bowl or container, mixing your spring water or distilled water (or thoroughly boiled tap water) with the pickling lime at a one-quart-to-one-ounce ratio.

-Pour the hydrated lime solution over the fresh unwashed eggs you’ve placed in the air-tight container.
-Check to see if you have room for more eggs by ensuring there are at least two inches of the solution above the top of the eggs.
-Then place the air-tight lid over the jar.
+Pour the hydrated lime solution over the fresh, unwashed eggs you’ve placed in the airtight container.
+Check to see if you have room for more eggs by ensuring there are at least two inches of solution above the top of the eggs.
+Then place the airtight lid over the jar.

-Store the eggs that you’ve water glassed out of direct sunlight in a dark place for up to a year and even up to two years!
+Store the water-glassed eggs out of direct sunlight in a dark place for up to one year, and even up to two years.

 What To Do About Cracked Eggs

-Even the most experienced water glassers sometimes have cracked eggs in their batch.
-It happens!
-Thankfully, if you catch this early you don’t risk losing the entire set of eggs your chickens spent time producing and you worked to save.
+Even the most experienced water glassers sometimes end up with cracked eggs in their batch.
+Thankfully, if you catch this early, you don’t risk losing the entire set of eggs your chickens produced.

 If you crack an egg when removing another for use, simply take out the cracked one and monitor the batch for signs of decay.
-Don’t use the egg unless you just cracked it.
-Cracked ones sitting in the solution could be bad.
-You can add an extra layer of caution and take out the remaining eggs and place them into a new, clean solution too.
+Don’t use the egg unless you just cracked it, as cracked ones sitting in the solution could be bad.
+You can add an extra layer of caution by removing the remaining eggs and placing them into a new, clean solution.

-More severe signs that a cracked egg is among your bunch include a cloudy solution, or a foul stench emitting from the container.
+More severe signs that a cracked egg is among your batch include a cloudy solution or a foul stench coming from the container.
 In this case, it’s best to throw out the batch and start again.

 How To Use Water-Glassed Eggs